The challenges expat women face

 While the challenges women face can vary considerably, there are a number of common issues that face female expats.
-Here at Santa Fe Relocation, we’re looking at the challenges expat women face to help you understand how to stay safe when living in a foreign country.
+Here at Santa Fe Relocation, we’re looking at the challenges expat women face to help you understand how to overcome the challenges of living in a foreign country as a woman.

 The primary fact that leaves an individual particularly vulnerable in any situation is unfamiliarity.
 As a result, being as observant to surroundings and the cultural atmosphere is one of the best precautions women can take.
 Understanding which streets and neighbourhoods are safest, and understanding a location’s history, culture and prominent social issues are important to put things into perspective.

 In addition, learning the language is another important factor to understanding what is going on around you.
 This also enables women to network with other expats as well as the local community, ensuring they feel safe and secure in a foreign country.

 When moving abroad, women should prepare themselves for being treated differently than they may be used to in their culture or country.
 Whilst it can be difficult to emphasise the true importance of understanding how different various cultural attitudes are, by understanding the cultural differences of your new home country, you will find it far easier to adapt to your new surroundings.
 This can help you to ensure you are acting appropriately in certain social situations.

 Dealing with the stress

 Many women find expatriation stressful, especially when trying to balance the new rules and culture with raising a family.
 According a report conducted by the US-based Interchange Institute, mothers with teenagers often have the most difficult time adjusting.
 This is especially true for one parent families relocating, or where the majority of the child care falls to the woman.
 For many woman moving abroad, setting up hobbies and interests that bring them a sense of stress relief and joy can really help offset this.
 And choosing a hobby you had previously you can also enjoy something from your old life, in your new home.